 The bill establishes a framework for financing the replacement of the aging Interstate 5 bridge across the Columbia River, recognizing it as a priority for the state of Washington.
-It outlines a collaborative effort with the state of Oregon to share costs and net toll revenues.
-The legislation allows for the issuance of up to $2.5 billion in general obligation bonds, which will be primarily repaid through toll revenues and excise taxes on fuel and vehicle-related fees.
+It outlines that the project will be a collaborative effort with the state of Oregon, sharing costs and net toll revenues equally.
+The legislation allows for the issuance of up to $2.5 billion in general obligation bonds, which will be primarily funded through toll revenues and excise taxes on fuel and vehicle-related fees.
 The state finance committee will oversee the issuance and management of these bonds, ensuring that no state debt is incurred without legislative approval.

 Substitute Bill: 47.10.907